 I had already detected that the painter was supposed to die in chapter 1.
 But with this new discovery, I have another explanation for his assassination.
 Baek Na-Kyum was not only a witness of the pedophile’s crime, but also involved in Lee Jihwa’s humiliation.
 Furthermore, he was on the verge of becoming an adult.
 Thus he could claim his inheritance.
 In my eyes, his existence represented a source of threat for father Lee.
 The latter had completely forgotten the boy (like the saying: out of sight, out of mind), until the incident with the topknot occurred.
 Since the learned sir and father Lee had neglected him on purpose, they had another reason to get rid of him.
 Since Yoon Chang-Hyeon viewed his son as a small adult who should dedicate his time to study in order to contribute to the Yoons’ reputation, it is possible that the painter’s father could have made the opposite decision.
 He should grew up in a more carefree environment, or maybe he could avoid being affected by a curse.
 Naturally, the scholar Lee has every reason to remove the painter from Yoon Seungho’s side. (chapter 82) All his past crimes could come to the surface!
 He had not taken care of the painter, and he had been neglected on purpose.
 He had committed a crime (disobedience to the king), thus he was a traitor.
 On the other hand, they could use the last publication as a justification for his death!
 He had threatened the ruler, he was blackmailing him with his secret.
 There’s no ambiguity that lord Song had no idea about the true identity of the artist.

 And now, imagine this.
 What if Yoon Seungho had killed the painter?
 Jung In-Hun and father Lee could frame the main lead for the murder and accuse him of killing the king’s relative.
 The poem would serve as an evidence for the painter’s identification.
 The protagonist had committed treason… That way, the patriarch Lee could kill two birds with one stone.
 Yoon Seungho would be forced to leave his propriety (in chapter 1, he was living next to Yoon Seungho), and even lose the family’s mansion.
 He would destroy the Yoons totally.
-There exists this possibility that father Lee had already announced to the lord Song that his son/nephew had been kidnapped and died. (chapter 37) So far, we still have no idea about the cause for this accusation.
+There exists this possibility that father Lee had already announced to the lord Song that his son/nephew had been kidnapped and died. (chapter 37) Notice that here only 3 men were arrested and tortured.
+It was, as if the sons had to pay the crime for their father.
+That‘s how the noble families close to the Yoons died out.
+(Chapter 37) They had lost their heir.
+So far, we still have no idea about the cause for the treason: Coup d’Etat or attempt of assassination on the king or spying or murder of a royal member (here Baek Na-Kyum)?
+But this purge is associated to inheritance and the loss of a heir.
 There’s no ambiguity that the painting in Yoon Chang-Hyeon’s bedchamber was used as an evidence that the elder master Yoon was eyeing at the throne (chapter 83) imagining that Yoon Seungho through his “marriage” would become the crown prince.
 Since the author mentioned “torture”, I have the impression that the main lead was brought to the bureau of investigation and got tormented there.
 He was naturally framed, he had been acting as a spy.
 He was hoping to become the king’s successor as his “bride”.
-So once the artist had been executed, the scholar Jung could claim that he had been raising the painter the whole time and receive a huge compensation for his benevolence!
-Then it occurred to me that the learned sir could have approached the palace for that exact reason: Baek Na-Kyum’s true origins.
-He had been taken care of the painter, but on the day he went to the court, Baek Na-Kyum published the book where the king’s crimes were painted and as such ruined his plan!!
+So once the artist had been executed, the scholar Jung could have claimed that he had been raising the painter the whole time and receive a huge compensation for his benevolence!
+And the Yoons were the culprits.

 Anyway, there’s one thing that I am certain.
 The accusation from the past was revealing father Lee’s true desires.
 He was power-hungry and greedy, hence he projected his own thoughts and emotions onto the patriarch Yoon.
 But by running away, Lee Jihwa ruined everything!
 The scholar Lee can no longer aim at the throne.